Whether you're an enthusiastic flower-arranger who do all of the open-house

 Your store should also be able to tell you which flowers are more likely to

-Ontario may wilt and die in Vancouver, British Columbia and vice versa.
+Ontario may wilt and die in Arizona and vice versa.
 Follow

 the package directions for planting depths and distances for best results and